DrRoad/short-term-forecasting/README.md

 The contributing guidelines were adapted from the [Open Science MOOC](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/CONTRIBUTING.md).

-Licenses and terms of the data used can be found in their corresponding folders within the [DATA folder on Google Drive](https://drive.google.com/drive/folders/1-YAgqBWYJmeo6Av3cpiP86zOMVn3_VDi).
-More info provided in the [wiki](https://github.com/ENSYSTRA/short-term-forecasting/wiki).
+Licenses and terms of the data used can be found in their corresponding folders within the [data](https://drive.google.com/drive/folders/1-YAgqBWYJmeo6Av3cpiP86zOMVn3_VDi) folder on Google Drive.
+More information is provided in the [wiki](https://github.com/ENSYSTRA/short-term-forecasting/wiki).